 Hundreds of climbing competitions take place in the UK throughout the year.
 Many are aimed at a range of abilities, so anyone can come along.
 Comps are always a brilliant experience; you'll climb harder than you thought you could, make new friends and generally have a great time.

-This year, the Gear, Courses and Competitions Secretaries will be organising teams to attend LUBE, BUCS and Reading competitions for bouldering.
+This year, the Indoor Climbing Captains will be organising teams to attend LUBE, BUCS and Reading competitions for bouldering.
 However, there are various other comps available, so we will endeavour to keep you updated on the latest (including the renowned Blokfest bouldering rounds) through this page, Facebook and email.

 Our competition plan is flexible so, by all means, contact the GC&C Secretaries if there are any other competitions which you would like OUMC to be a part of.